-Under current regulations, buoys are required to be disconnected from pots while transiting through a marine protected area (MPA), special management zone (SMZ), or spawning SMZ [50 CFR 622.183(a)(2)(vii)].
+Under current regulations, buoys are required to be disconnected from pots while transiting through a MPA, SMZ, or spawning SMZ [50 CFR 622.183(a)(2)(vii)].
 Preliminary input from on-demand black sea bass pot users under the current EFP indicates that buoys are more difficult to disconnect from on-demand gear than traditional, roped gear.
 Therefore, revision of the transit stowage requirements is being considered to accommodate more practical use of on-demand gear.
-Alternative 2 would remove the requirement that buoys be disconnected from the gear while transiting through MPAs, SMZs, and spawning SMZs, for on-demand black sea bass pots.
+Preferred Alternative 2 would remove the requirement that buoys be disconnected from the gear while transiting through MPAs, SMZs, and spawning SMZs, for on-demand black sea bass pots.